1instinct/dna-admin/README.md

 http://localhost:8080/apidocs/swagger_ui
 Make sure to change the port that the UI is expecting in the search bar

-## TODO

-Other things we may need to cover:

 ### Testing Production Settings

 To test the production settings locally (used to test things like the S3 buckets